New York State Registered Agent: Everything You Need to Know

 Registered agents must also have a registered office in New York that has a physical street address.
 Registered agents in New York must be available during normal business hours and should be able to receive official documents during these hours.
 Lastly, if you appoint a business as your registered agent, this entity should be legally allowed to transact business in the state.
 If you want to make sure that the business you have selected as a registered agent meets the legal requirements for New York State, you can visit the Department of State, Division of Corporations website to perform a business name search.

 If you need help finding a New York State registered agent, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.